halkeye/stashapp-prometheus-exporter/README.md

 # Your most watched scenes
 topk(10, stash_scene_o_counter)

-# New orgasm events in the last hour
+# New o-count events in the last hour
 sum(increase(stash_scene_o_counter[1h]))

 # Play duration by day of week